 During this global pandemic, it’s more important than ever to protect yourself and your family from the flu by getting your flu shot—and getting it early in the season.
 We make it easy by offering flu shots at most of our primary care, women’s care and urgent care locations.
 (Urgent care locations can provide flu shots only for those age 19 and older.)
 An annual flu shot protects against the four flu strains most likely in circulation this season.
 If you get the flu, your flu shot may help reduce the severity of your symptoms.
 You can get the flu vaccine and a COVID-19 vaccine at the same visit.
 You no longer need to wait 14 days between vaccinations.
 Call your health care provider and schedule your flu shot today!

 Flu causes fever, sore throat, muscle aches and other symptoms.
 It can be transmitted by coughing, sneezing and close contact with others who have the flu—similar to the transmission of the coronavirus illness, COVID-19.
 As with COVID-19, severe cases can result in hospitalization and even death.

 To protect yourself and those you love from getting the flu, follow the same measures you take now to prevent COVID-19 spread:

 Flu and COVID-19 viruses share many of the same symptoms.
-If you experience any flu-like symptoms, avoid contact with others and call your provider’s office for guidance, or use Franciscan Virtual Urgent Care.
+If you experience any flu-like symptoms, avoid contact with others and call your provider’s office for guidance, or use Virginia Mason Franciscan Health Virtual Urgent Care.